About AASA | Priority issues

 - The negotiation of tariffs with regulators and monopoly service providers, in respect of:

 - The success rate over a 5-year period is estimated at R5-billion in direct savings (indirect benefits are difficult to quantify).

 - The South African government does not deal with the airline industry directly, only through AASA, for example it discusses policies with AASA before they are changed, so that decisions do not have to be reversed.

 - Operational issues at airports which are brought to the attention of AASA to address on behalf of its Airline Members.

 - Future trends and innovation promoting green aviation;

 - Alternative energy, biofuels and renewable fuel sources;

 - Greenhouse Gas Emissions: reduction of aircraft engine emissions;

-- Combating the illegal trade of wildlife; and
+- Combatting the illegal trade of wildlife; and

-- Local air quality: addressing the emissions from aircraft and activies at airports and its effects on the local air quality of nearby communities.
+- Local air quality: addressing the emissions from aircraft and activies at airports and its effects on the local communities.